Iron is one of the tougher nutrients to get for vegans.

-Leafy greens like spinach and kale get bonus points because they have a decent amount of iron, but are also low in calories, and have a good amount of vitamin C.
+Leafy greens like spinach and kale (try and cook kale though) get bonus points because they have a decent amount of iron, but are also low in calories, and have a good amount of vitamin C.

 With all that background information out of the way, let’s look at the recipes I found.

 Buddha bowls are extremely versatile, and typically contain a ton of iron-packed ingredients.

 This specific recipe includes tofu and tahini (from sesame seeds) for iron, and then it has kale and lemon juice for vitamin C.

 You can always add more beans if you want even more iron.